 As "proof" of power, a bar graph shows a rise from 5% to 10% to 20% over 90 days in "recall tasks."
 But there’s no way to know what these numbers refer to, how many people were studied, or other important details.
 And no information is provided about effects on memory after 90 days.
 The fine print under the graph says that the supplement "improved recall tasks in subjects" without explaining what this means.
 While a company-sponsored study reported improvements in memory after people took apoaequorin, the published version demonstrated minimal improvement (summarized here).

 The US Federal Trade Commission wasn’t convinced of the supplement’s benefits.
 It charged the supplement maker with false advertising back in 2012.
-In the legal filings, the company was accused of selectively reporting data and misleading the public by claiming that Prevagen is “clinically proven” to improve cognitive function.
+In the legal filings, the company was accused of selectively reporting data and misleading the public though claims that Prevagen is "clinically proven" to improve cognitive function.
+The lawsuit has not yet been decided.

 Supplement claims sound good — so why the disclaimers?